ryo-ohki-code/sidefunding/README.md

 # SideShift API crowdfunding integration

-This Node.js project demonstrates integration with the [SideShift API](https://sideshift.ai/) to build a free crowdfunding platform.
+This Node.js project leverages the [SideShift API](https://sideshift.ai/a/9iuC2qrEj) API capabilities to build a free crowdfunding platform.

-This platform allows users to create funding requests and accept donations using any of the 250+ cryptocurrencies supported by the SideShift API, all without requiring user accounts.
-Users authenticate through wallet signatures to manage their funding requests and add messages, while donors can contribute seamlessly using their preferred cryptocurrency from the SideShift API ecosystem.
+This platform allows users to create funding campaigns and accept donations using any of the 250+ cryptocurrencies supported by the SideShift API, all without requiring user accounts.
+Users authenticate through wallet signatures to manage their funding campaigns and respond to messages, while donors can contribute seamlessly using their preferred cryptocurrency from the SideShift API ecosystem.

-**Revenue Model**: How it works
+**Revenue Model**:
 - Platform owners earn 0-2% commission on every transaction processed through SideShift API
 - Fees are collected in XAI tokens (SideShift's native cryptocurrency) and directly credited to your SideShift account
 - XAI tokens can be exchanged on the SideShift platform